jeremykolker/Ziggys-Finds/README.md

-"Ziggy's Finds" a Full-Stack Web Application created by Jeremy Kolker
+"Ziggy's Finds" is a Full-Stack Web Application created and built by Jeremy Kolker

-A personalized e-commerce store with an engaging user-interface.
+A personalizable e-commerce store with an engaging user-interface.

 -Frontend built with React.js, consumes Django API, fully functional CRUD capabilities.